List of former state routes in Ohio (1–49): SR 32 (1923–1937)

-SR 33 (1923–1937)
+SR 33

 SR 33 was the predecessor to SR 108 in northwestern Ohio.
 From its first designation in 1923 through 1929, the route started in Lima and traveled north through Ottawa, Napoleon, and Wauseon before ending at the Michigan state line in rural Chesterfield Township, Fulton County.
 By 1930, the route's southern end had been truncated to Ottawa (the former route south of there became SR 65).
 The route would exist in this configuration for another seven years before being renumbered to SR 108 due to the addition of US 33.

-SR 35 (1923–1934)
+SR 35

 SR 35 was the designation for what is now the entirety of SR 9 between Armstrongs Mills and Salem.
 The route also included what is now SR 145 from Malaga to its northern terminus, and SR 148 between SR 145 and SR 9.
 The route existed from 1923 through 1934 when it was renumbered due to the addition of US 35 in Ohio.